-A region handbook and schedule can be found on the UIL website at http://www.uiltexas.org/academics/regional-information.
+A region handbook and schedule can be found on the UIL Academic Region Meets webpage.
 Entry fees for the regional meet should be handled through your District Executive Committee and individual schools should not be giving payment to the region, other than for One-Act Play.
 Please review the handbooks closely for any requirements concerning providing a speech judge or documentation for Prose or Poetry.
 Some schedules may list roll call time and others may list contest start time.
 Be early!